poseidon/typhoon/docs/index.md

 ## Modules

-Typhoon provides a Terraform Module for each supported operating system and platform.
+Typhoon provides a Terraform Module for defining a Kubernetes cluster on each supported operating system and platform.

 Typhoon is available for [Fedora CoreOS](https://getfedora.org/coreos/).